pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ### Library

-1. `cd library`
 1. `./node_modules/.bin/gulp sandbox`
 1. Open a new session
-1. `touch library/sandbox/sandbox.js`
+1. `touch sandbox/sandbox.js`
-1. Build test components in `library/sandbox/sandbox.js` with something like:
+1. Build test components in `sandbox/sandbox.js` with something like:

     ```
     import React from 'react'